nekitdev/entrypoint/README.md

 ### poetry

-Adding `entrypoint` to dependencies:
+You can add `entrypoint` as a dependency with the following command:

 ```console
 $ poetry add entrypoint
 ```

-Or directly specifying it in the configuration:
+Or by directly specifying it in the configuration like so:

 ```toml
 [tool.poetry.dependencies]
 entrypoint = "^1.2.1"
 ```

-Alternatively, the latest version can be included, installing from source:
+Alternatively, you can add it directly from the source:

 ```toml
 [tool.poetry.dependencies.entrypoint]